Muskan-saraf/industry5-site/docs/blog/20250130-workforce.md

 title: "Empowering the Workforce: Industry 5.0's Impact on Human-Centric Innovation"
 date: "2025-01-30"
 tags: ["Human Centric"]
+content: "This case study explores how human-centric approaches impact real-world applications.
+We look at practical industry use cases..."
 ---

 # Empowering the Workforce: Industry 5.0's Impact on Human-Centric Innovation